pwnedbyisa/writeups/hackerone/hackyholidays.md

 ```
 - so naviagating to the filepath works about as well as expected
 - based on step 6 in the README, you can also elevate any user to admin privileges by modifying their users.txt file to have a Y as the last character
-- in the `index.php` file (which I will not be pasting cus it's long), I noticed that the only parameter limited by length is age, which means theoretically we can add enough Y's (or somehow make othe rparameters long enough) to overwrite into admin permissions
+- in the `index.php` file (which I will not be pasting cus it's long), I noticed that the only parameter limited by length is age, which means theoretically we can add enough Y's (or somehow make other parameters long enough) to overwrite into admin permissions
 - the final field in the user.txt file is the user's lastname, which means the last letter must be Y.
-- after a couple tests, I quickly realized that it would be a lot more efficient to make the age as big as possible with as few characters as possible, rather than mak out on characters with the names
+- after a couple tests, I quickly realized that it would be a lot more efficient to make the age as big as possible with as few characters as possible, rather than max out on characters with the names
 - I used E notation to fit the 3 character requirement (ex// 2e3 is 2 * 10^3), changed the form with inspect, and made my lastname all Y's
 - success!